Routes · Hapjeong, Mapo-gu

 Cross Yanghwa-daegyo to the south bank

-The route turns up Yanghwa-daegyo on the pedestrian deck: a few minutes climbing the ramp, then a flat span across with the skyline opening on both sides.
-The longer variants keep west past Yanghwa before crossing; the main 12 km turns here.
+Up Yanghwa-daegyo on the pedestrian deck, skyline opening on both sides.
+The longer variants keep west before crossing; the main 12 km turns here.

 - 04